-Below is just a example of some of the modules from the current academic year.
+Below are details of modules from the current academic year.
 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore all modules listed are subject to change.
-To view the compulsory modules and full list of optional modules currently on offer, please view the programme specification via the link below.
+To view more information about our modules currently on offer, please view the programme specification via the link below.

-Please note the two-year accelerated degree course is divided into 8-month levels (Level 4, Level 5 and Level 6) instead of years - the below shows examples for Level 4 (year 1), Level 5 (year 2) and Level 6 (year 3) modules.
+Please note the two-year accelerated degree course is divided into 8-month levels (Level 4, Level 5 and Level 6) instead of years.
 Due to the accelerated nature of our two-year degrees the modules have broader titles as your learning experience is fully integrated with your work experience in the hotel.
 Throughout the course you will cover industry relevant topics such as marketing, finance, human resources, entrepreneurship and business strategy as well as event planning and operations.

 Your Events Management with Hospitality degree has been designed to provide a mix of assessment approaches, including:

 TBCThis course is only available to applicants from the UK.
 EU students commencing their course in the 2021-22 academic year will be liable for the International fee.